 Here are more low carb sweets that go well with tea:

 I hope you enjoy these Easy Scones!
+And here are some of the best keto starbucks recipes!

 - Preheat oven to 350.
 Line a baking sheet with parchment paper.